Nextiva / Blog / Customer Experience

 Contact center managers

-Their core responsibilities are to keep their teams focused on key business objectives, to communicate updates and changes, and to create a customer-centric culture.
-Other responsibilities include managing budgets and resources, monitoring call center metrics, and working closely with other departments such as marketing, sales, and product development to ensure alignment and address customer needs.
+Their core responsibilities focus on key business objectives, communicating updates and changes, and fostering a customer-centric culture.
+Other duties include managing budgets and resources, monitoring call center metrics, and collaborating closely with other departments, such as marketing, sales, and product development, to ensure alignment and address customer needs.

-Skills needed: Contact center managers need strong business acumen, analytical skills to interpret data and make informed decisions, and excellent people-management skills to lead and motivate their teams.
+Skills needed: Contact center managers require strong business acumen, analytical skills to interpret data and make informed decisions, and excellent people management skills to lead and motivate their team in-person and remotely.
 These managers often have prior experience in customer-facing roles and a deep understanding of contact center dynamics.

 Director of CX

-Skills needed: CX directors excel at long-term project planning, understand the customer service industry and emerging trends, and are adept at developing and articulating CX strategies.
+Skills needed: Directors of CX excel at long-term project planning, understand the customer service industry and emerging trends, and are adept at developing and articulating CX roadmaps.
 These directors are visionary leaders who can effectively communicate CX’s importance across the organization.

-How to Responsibly Incorporate AI Into Everyone’s Jobs
+How to Integrate AI Into Everyone’s Jobs Responsibly

-While having the right people is crucial, modern contact centers rely on technology to optimize operations.
+While having the right people is a must, modern contact centers rely on technology to optimize operations.
 The range of available solutions is vast and constantly evolving, but perhaps no technology has greater potential to transform contact center efficiency than artificial intelligence (AI).

 Here’s what to consider when integrating AI and human agents in a single environment and how to effectively employ both of them to achieve your contact center goals: